vedantb99/ML-Projects/Resnet/learnings.md

     * **LR Warmup:** To prevent a high learning rate from causing the model to "explode" at the start, you implemented a warmup phase using `LinearLR`.
     * **Chained Schedulers:** You mastered `SequentialLR` to chain the warmup schedule and the main cosine annealing schedule together, creating a production-grade, scalable training process.

----
-You've built a project that's fast, efficient, and robust.
-You're ready for the next challenge.